 Without a planned communication strategy and managing the brand’s social networks herself, María Pascual arrived at the moment when the first bloggers and Instagrammers began to flourish.
 She launched and began to attract attention and sent her jewelry to people like Dulceida or Collage Vintage, now becoming top influencers worldwide.

 The contact created with them from the beginning was the seed that made her brand known.
-Plus, it enhanced the fact that many other influencers got in touch to collaborate with her: the product in exchange for publications.
+Many other influencers got in touch to collaborate with her: the product in exchange for publications.
 Currently, her Instagram profile has more than 200,000 followers.

 Daniel Wellington and how they boost sales as a small company

 You probably have heard about this brand.
-Daniel Wellington is a watch company founded in 2011 when Instagram and influencer marketing was still in the early stages of development.
+Daniel Wellington is a watch company founded in 2011.
+Instagram and influencer marketing was still in the early stages of development.

-The founder, invested a very low portion of his own money in the company so he didn’t have enough budget to use it in a large-scale marketing campaign.
+The founder, invested a very low portion of his own money in the company.
+He didn’t have enough budget to use it in a large-scale marketing campaign.
 What he did, was starting a micro-influencer marketing campaign to spread the word about his products.

 Around this time, it wasn’t regulated how influencer marketing should work but he sent discount codes and free products to them.
 Now, this brand has more than 4 million followers on Instagram and the hashtag #Danielwellington has been mentioned in 2,100,000 posts.
 Furthermore, by 2015 the brand generated $220 million in revenue.